Geeklog-Core/geeklog/system/classes/htmlawed/htmLawed_README.txt

   (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file, may be updated without a change-log entry if the secondary files, but not htmLawed per se, are revised.)

   `Version number - Release date.
 Notes`

+  1.1.20 - 9 June 2015.
+Fix for a potential security vulnerability arising from unescaped double-quote character in single-quoted attribute value of some deprecated elements when tag transformation is enabled; recognition for non-(HTML4) standard 'allowfullscreen' attribute of 'iframe.'

+  1.1.19 - 19 January 2015.
+Fix for a bug in cleaning of soft-hyphens in URL values, etc.

+  1.1.18 - 2 August 2014.
+Fix for a potential security vulnerability arising from specially encoded text with serial opening tags

+  1.1.17 - 11 March 2014.
+Removed use of PHP function preg_replace with 'e' modifier for compatibility with PHP 5.5

   1.1.16 - 29 August 2013.
-Fix for a potential security vulnerability arising from specialy encoded space characters in URL schemes/protocols
+Fix for a potential security vulnerability arising from specially encoded space characters in URL schemes/protocols

   1.1.15 - 11 August 2013.
 Improved tidying/prettifying functionality